Sally Bretton

 Sally Davis (born 23 April 1980), known professionally as Sally Bretton, is an English actress.
 She is best known for appearing as Lucy Adams in the long-running BBC television sitcom Not Going Out since 2007, and as Martha Lloyd in the BBC crime drama Death in Paradise between 2016 and 2017, a role she has reprised in the spin-off, Beyond Paradise, since 2023.

 Other roles include Donna in The Office in 2001, Cat Durnford in Absolute Power in 2003, and Kim Alabaster in Green Wing between 2004 and 2006.

 Early life and education

-Bretton trained in London at the Central School of Speech and Drama, and worked, part time, as a drama teacher at Top Hat Stage and Screen School during her time at speech and drama school.
+Bretton trained in London at the Central School of Speech and Drama, and worked, part time, as a drama teacher at Top Hat Stage and Screen School during her time at speech and drama school from which she graduated in 1999.
 She chose the professional name Bretton as her birth name was already registered, by another, with actors' union Equity.

 Career

 Film

-In "Rogue Landlord", in 2011, Bretton appeared with Sean Lock and Oliver Chris (whom she had previously appeared with in Green Wing between 2004 and 2006).
-The film was part of a Shelter campaign bringing attention to the problem of questionable landlords and their tactics.
+In Sean Lock: Rogue Landlord, in 2011, Bretton appeared with Sean Lock and Oliver Chris (whom she had previously appeared with in the Green Wing sitcom between 2004 and 2006).
+The short film was part of a Shelter campaign bringing attention to the problem of questionable landlords and their tactics.